Own a stock: Own a share of a company

 Average Annual Rates Of Return

-Source: ChartSource®, DST Systems Inc. For the period ended December 31, 2015.
+Source: ChartSource®, DST Systems, Inc. For the 30-year period ended December 31, 2017.
 Large-cap stocks are represented by the S&P 500 index.
-Midcap stocks are represented by a composite of the CRSP 3rd-5th deciles and the S&P 400 index.
-Small-cap stocks are represented by a composite of the CRSP 6th-10th deciles and the S&P 600 index.
-Bonds are represented by the Barclays Aggregate index.
-Cash is represented by a composite of the yields of 3-month Treasury bills, published by the Federal Reserve, and the Barclays 3-Month Treasury Bills index.
+Midcap stocks consist of the CRSP 3rd-5th deciles and the S&P 400 index.
+Small-cap stocks consist of the CRSP 6th-10th deciles and the S&P 600 index.
+Bonds are represented by the Bloomberg Barclays U.S. Aggregate Bond index.
+Cash consists of 3-month Treasury bills and the Bloomberg Barclays U.S. Treasury Bill 1-3 Month index.
 Foreign developed stocks are represented by the MSCI EAFE index.
-Different investments offer different levels of potential return and market risk.
-International investors are subject to higher taxation and currency risk, as well as less liquidity, compared with domestic investors.
-Midcap stocks and small-cap stocks are generally subject to greater price fluctuations than large-cap stocks.
-Bonds are guaranteed as to the timely payment of principal and interest.
+Average is calculated from the sum of all potential 12-month periods from the first business day of each month and ending on or before the last business day.
 Past performance is not a guarantee of future results.
-It is not possible to invest directly in an index.
-Past performance is not a guarantee of future results.
-It is not possible to invest directly in an index.
-Copyright © 2016, DST Systems Inc. All rights reserved.
+Index performance does not reflect the effects of investing costs and taxes.
+Actual results would vary from benchmarks and would likely have been lower.
+It is not possible to invest directly in an index. © 2018, DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
+All rights reserved.
 Not responsible for any errors or omissions.
 (CS000168)

 Tactics for managing risk